National Stadium, Singapore

-The Singapore National Stadium is a multi-purpose stadium in Kallang, Singapore.
-It serves as the country's national stadium.
-Opened in 2014, it was constructed on the site of the former National Stadium, which stood from 1973 to 2010.
-The 55,000-seat facility is the centrepiece of the Singapore Sports Hub, a sports and recreation district that also incorporates nearby Singapore Indoor Stadium and other sporting venues.
+The Singapore National Stadium is a multi-purpose stadium in Kallang, Singapore, and serves as the country's national stadium.
+Opened in 2014, it was built on the site of the former National Stadium, which stood from 1973 to 2010.
+The 55,000-seat facility is the centrepiece of The Kallang, a sports, entertainment and recreation district that also includes the nearby Singapore Indoor Stadium, OCBC Aquatic Centre, OCBC Arena, Kallang Wave Mall and other public sporting facilities.

-One of the largest domed structures in the world, it features a naturally-ventilated design with a retractable roof, and has configurations for football, rugby, athletics and cricket.
-The roof is made out of insulated metal to reflect sunlight.
-The stadium serves as the home stadium of the Singapore national football team, served as the main venue of the 2015 Southeast Asian Games, and has hosted matches of the AFF Championship in 2014, 2018, 2020 and 2022.
-The stadium has also hosted non-sporting events, including concerts and religious gatherings.
+One of the largest domed structures in the world, the stadium has a naturally ventilated design with a retractable roof and configurations for football, rugby, athletics and cricket.
+Its roof is made of insulated metal to reflect sunlight, and its bowl-cooling system was designed to provide comfort in Singapore's tropical climate while using less energy than a conventional fully air-conditioned stadium.
+The stadium is the home ground of the Singapore national football team, served as the main venue of the 2015 Southeast Asian Games, and has hosted AFF Championship matches in 2014, 2018, 2020 and 2022.
+It has also hosted non-sporting events, including concerts, the Singapore National Day Parade and religious gatherings.

 History

-In 2007, the Singapore government accepted bids for a project to build a new National Stadium and an accompanying sports and recreation district around the stadium (including an aquatics centre).
-Alpine Mayreder proposed a design inspired by Munich's Allianz Arena, Singapore Gold proposed a design known as "Premier Park" (which would have featured a retractable roof usable as a projection screen), while the Singapore Sports Hub Consortium (SSHC) proposed a design known as the "Cool Dome", a ventilated, horseshoe-inspired stadium with a retractable roof.
+In 2007, the Singapore government accepted bids for a project to build a new National Stadium and an accompanying sports and recreation district, including an aquatics centre.
+Alpine Mayreder proposed a design inspired by Munich's Allianz Arena, Singapore Gold proposed a design known as "Premier Park", which would have featured a retractable roof that could be used as a projection screen, while the Singapore Sports Hub Consortium (SSHC) proposed a design known as the "Cool Dome", a ventilated, horseshoe-inspired stadium with a retractable roof.

 On 19 January 2008, the government named SSHC as its preferred bidder for the Sports Hub project and stadium, with construction slated to be completed by 2011.
 Minister of Community Development, Youth and Sports Vivian Balakrishnan stated that the SSHC proposal was the "strongest in offering a comprehensive sporting calendar", and "displayed significant strengths in programming, team culture and partnership, functionality and layout".

-Construction of the stadium began in 2010 due to the delays caused by the 2008 financial crisis and soaring construction costs.
-By September 2011, the piling and the foundation of the stadium was completed and construction on the steelworks of the stadium fixed roof started.
-In July 2013, the installation of the stadium final primary steel 'runway truss' for the roof was completed marking the completion of the steelworks on the National Stadium's fixed roof in preparation for installation of the retractable roof.
-The stadium was set to be completed in April 2014.
-In February 2014, Sports Hub CEO Philippe Collin Delavaud announced that it would miss the deadline, and not open until June 2014.
+Construction of the stadium began in 2010, after delays caused by the 2008 financial crisis and rising construction costs.
+By September 2011, piling and foundation works had been completed, and construction of the steelwork for the stadium's fixed roof had begun.
+In July 2013, the final primary steel 'runway truss' for the roof was installed, marking the completion of steelwork on the National Stadium's fixed roof ahead of the retractable roof installation.
+The stadium was scheduled for completion in April 2014.
+In February 2014, Sports Hub CEO Philippe Collin Delavaud announced that it would miss the deadline and would not open until June 2014.

 The stadium's first sporting event was the inaugural World Club 10s rugby tens tournament in June 2014.